shopsys/shopsys/docs/storefront/best-practises.md

 ## \_\_typename in the GraphQL fragments

 - we use the `__typename` for business logic in our codebase
-- there is a bug (or a behavior) in the URQl package that causes the `__typename` to be missing when it is read from the cache
+- there is a bug (or a behavior) in the URQL package that causes the `__typename` to be missing when it is read from the cache
 - to ensure that the `__typename` is always available, we add it to all fragments

 ## Don't use default exports and index files